Mike Beebe

 Born in Amagon, Arkansas, Beebe is a graduate of Arkansas State University in Jonesboro and the University of Arkansas in Fayetteville.
 Beebe entered private practice as an attorney before being elected to the Arkansas Senate in 1982.
 Beebe served five terms in the Arkansas Senate from 1983 to 2003 and served as President of the Senate during his last term.
 Beebe was elected Attorney General of Arkansas in 2002, where he served one term from 2003 to 2007.

 A member of the Democratic Party, Beebe ran for the governorship in 2006, winning in an uncontested Democratic primary and defeating former U.S. Representative Asa Hutchinson in the general election with 56% of the vote.
-Beebe was elected to a second term in 2010, defeating former State Senator Jim Keet with 64% of the vote in contrast to fellow Democrat Blanche Lincoln who lost her second re-election bid in a 58-37 landslide.
+Beebe was elected to a second term in 2010, defeating former State Senator Jim Keet with 64% of the vote in contrast to fellow Democrat Blanche Lincoln who lost her second U.S. Senate re-election bid in a 58%–37% landslide.
 Beebe, who was restricted from running in the 2014 election due to term limits, left office on January 13, 2015.
-As of 2023, Beebe is the most recent Democrat to serve as Governor of Arkansas to date.

-Beebe currently serves on the Governors’ Council of the Bipartisan Policy Center in Washington, D.C. and has endorsed Medicaid work requirements since leaving office.
+Beebe currently serves on the Governors’ Council of the Bipartisan Policy Center in Washington, D.C., and has endorsed Medicaid work requirements since leaving office.